 This inner beauty does not fade.
 No matter how old a woman becomes, she can still adorn her inner beauty.
 It survives the ravages of time.
 Outer beauty fades with time.

 Inner beauty can grow.
 Fashions may change and physical beauty passes but inner beauty can blossom.

 How does a woman develop deep-seated beauty?
 She does this by developing two categories in the seat of her being – gentle and quiet spirit.
 We will begin to study this next time.

 Inner beauty frees women from seeking approval from men.

 The Christian woman who has incorruptible beauty is free from slavery to men.
 Some women marry lemons and feel sorry for themselves.
 They always look for approval from men.
-Her husband just happens to be around.
+Her husband happens to be around.
 She never instinctively thinks of him.
 She always seeks approval from him.
-She always wants him to think of her.
+She wants him to think of her.
 She needs constant approval.
-This wife always does something to gain his approbation.
+This wife continually does something to gain his approbation.
 If she does not get it, she turns to other men.
-She is vain in her self consciousness.
+She is vain in her self-consciousness.
 She tries to gain his attention by flirting with other men.
-Further, if she has lost hope with her husband, she does it simply for the attention of other men.
+Further, if she has lost hope in her husband, she does it simply for the attention of other men.
 She may spend hours a day in front of a mirror examining herself.
-When she steps out from the mirror she expects everyone else to admire her.
+When she steps out from the mirror, she expects everyone else to admire her.

 There is little instinct for true love for her husband.
 She is always looking looks for compliments: “Your hair looks great.
 You have nice legs.
 You look strikingly beautiful today.”
 Just think of the poor man that married her.
 She is taken with herself.